DaveTmx/ICS-Quadratic-Grader2-Kanyama-David/README.md

 Calculates the discriminant, determines the nature of the roots (distinct real, equal real, or complex conjugate), and provides the value of the roots for any quadratic equation $ax^2 + bx + c = 0$.
 Includes validation for non-numeric input and the $a \neq 0$ condition.

 ### 2. Grading System
-Converts a numerical score (0-100) into a letter grade based on defined thresholds (A+, A, B+, B, C+, C, D, F).
+Converts a numerical score (0-100) into a letter grade based on defined thresholds (A+, A, B+, B, C+, C, D).
 Includes validation to ensure the score is within the required 0-100 range.

-## Screenshots

-*Insert a screenshot of your running index.html file here.*

 ## Test Cases